harness/developer-hub/docs/platform/dashboards/use-dashboard-intelligence-by-aida.md

     ![](./static/create-a-widget-AIDA-05.png)

-11. Continue selecting explores under modules and entering queries to add additional tiles and further refine your results.
+11. Continue selecting explores under modules and entering queries to add additional tiles.

 ## Best practices and guidelines for Dashboard Intelligence by AIDA